 These wonderful verses of Scripture appear not once but twice in the Bible.
 They were first written down by King David in the 32nd Psalm.
 Later, the Apostle Paul quotes them in the book of Romans, Chapter 4.
 True righteousness is imputed to man, not gained by his own works, but by faith in what God has done.
 What kind of righteousness does God impute to a person?
 It is a righteousness in which sin is forgiven, transgression is forgiven and lawless deeds are forgiven.
 The word “forgiven” is used over and over in the Bible.
 It is a major theme.
 The very nature of forgiveness is the pardoning of a crime or a debt.
 It is when God no longer lays that crime or debt to our charge.
 There is a great and eternal blessing to being pardoned, to having our debts discharged.
 Salvation is something many men and women have been willing to sacrifice for.
 Some are willing to do many good works, endure suffering and pay great expense.
 However, not many are willing to receive salvation God’s way.
 God’s way is by faith and forgiveness.
 God calls men to put faith in Jesus Christ because of what Christ has done.
 Jesus died for our sins and then He rose from the dead.
-If we will believe in what Jesus has done, understanding that it was for our sins, and then throw ourselves at His feet, committing our lives to believing and following Him, we will be saved.
+If we will believe in what Jesus has done, understanding that it was for our sins, and then throw ourselves at His feet, choosing to believe in and follow Him, we will be saved.
 Salvation is forgiveness and having our life and eternal destination changed.
 If we come to God and receive His forgiveness and salvation, then we experience life-change.
 Friend, do not accept a false standard of religion.
 Look to Jesus and put all your faith in Him.
 Many have wanted God’s forgiveness desperately, however, they were not directed properly to Jesus Christ.